xk0fe/NaiveECS/readme.md

 # Code examples

-Creating a world.
+## Creating a world
 The default world is a singleton, but you can create multiple worlds if you want.

 ```csharp
 var world = World.Default();
 var myOwnWorld = new World();
 ```

-Creating an entity
+## Creating an entity

 ```csharp
 var world = World.Default();
 var entity = world.CreateEntity();
 ```

-Adding a component to an entity.
+## Adding a component to an entity
 Each component is a *struct* that must implement the *IComponent* interface.

 ```csharp
 public struct Position : IComponent {